Huy-DNA/MPiSC/report/chapters/background/index.typ

 For lock-free synchronization, we choose to use *passive target synchronization* with `MPI_Win_lock_all`/`MPI_Win_unlock_all`.

-In the MPI-3 specification @mpi-3.1, these functions are specified as follows:
+In the MPI-3 specification @mpi-3.1, these functions are specified as in @mpi-win-sync-spec.

 #figure(
   kind: "table",